bernout0/BookList/README.md

 ## Relevant Notes

-I wasn't able to create a UI for Category and Departments due to time constraint, but it can be accessible via API
+I wasn't able to create a UI for Category and Departments due to time constraint, but it is accessible via API

 ### Design Considerations